-The Vice President for Student Affairs will send a letter that lists the approved accommodations to the student's professors.
+The Student Success Coordinator will send a letter that lists the approved accommodations to the student's professors.
 It is the student's responsibility to contact each professor to discuss the accommodations.

 Accommodation letters are only valid for the term in which they are issued.
 Therefore, each term, students will be contacted to review ongoing accommodations.